browserengineering/book/book/accessibility.md

-These alerts are supposed to happen only when the `role` attribute changes to alert,^[Or the text contexts of the alert changes, but I won't implement that.] so we need a way to detect that an attribute. changed.
+These alerts are supposed to happen only when the `role` attribute changes to alert,^[Or the text contexts of the alert changes, but I won't implement that.] so we need a way to detect that an attribute changed.
 But there isn't currently a way to change element attributes other than special ones like `style`, so let's first implement that.
 It will need some runtime code: